Sanddino00/FixHub-for-XXMI/README.md

 Select a script and press run

-If the script asks you to press y n in the consol do so
+If the script asks you to press y n in the console do so

 then the script finishes press enter and select ok on the succsessfully ran pop up